-Step Command Purpose

-1 Delete the service service-name.
+Step Command Purpose 1 node(ctx-cs)[switch]#no service service- Delete the service service-name.
 Note: You do not have to enter the type of the service when just deleting it.
-The type must only be specified when creating
+The type must only be specified when creating a service.

-a service.